Best Online Master’s Degrees in Art History

 Earn a master’s in art history online and use your keen understanding of historical artwork to pursue rewarding and fascinating careers.
 This guide helps you take the first step with a list of top schools for 2024 and answers to key questions.

 Art historians analyze visual arts to better understand the places and people at the time of their creations.
 These arts include paintings, architecture, sculptures, and inscriptions, among others.
-They look for meaning in art, and sometimes how the art and/or the meaning has changed over time.
+They look for meaning in art, and sometimes how the art and/or the meaning changed over time.
+If you love not only the visual arts, but the history and stories that went into making such masterpieces, a career in art history might be the ideal path for you.

 2024’s Best Online Master’s Degree Programs in Art History